TinuJijo/DATA-ANALYTICS-PROJECTS-PORTFOLIO/Power Pivot - Data Modeling and Analysis/README.md

 https://github.com/user-attachments/assets/a6e18d14-3cf1-4355-b8c5-db18222160fa

 ## Process Breakdown
-Data Acquisition and Preparation (Power Query):
+**1. Data Acquisition and Preparation (Power Query):**
-Imported data from three CSV files: orders, customers, and products.
+ - Imported data from three CSV files: orders, customers, and products.
-Used Power Query to connect to these files and load the data.
+ - Used Power Query to connect to these files and load the data.
-Performed minimal data cleaning within Power Query (no significant transformations were mentioned).
+ - Performed minimal data cleaning within Power Query (no significant transformations were mentioned).
-Loaded the data into the Power Pivot data model, creating connections only at this stage.
+ - Loaded the data into the Power Pivot data model, creating connections only at this stage.
-2. Data Modeling (Power Pivot):
+**2. Data Modeling (Power Pivot):**
-Opened the Power Pivot window and created a data model.
+ - Opened the Power Pivot window and created a data model.
-Established relationships between the tables:
+ - Established relationships between the tables:

 orders and customers (one-to-many, customer_id) orders and products (one-to-many, product_id)

-Generated a date table using Power Pivot's built-in date table generation feature (Design > Date Table > New).
+ - Generated a date table using Power Pivot's built-in date table generation feature (Design > Date Table > New).
-Connected the orders table to the generated date table using the order_date and date fields.
+ - Connected the orders table to the generated date table using the order_date and date fields.
-Created calculated columns in the orders table:
+ - Created calculated columns in the orders table:

 profit: Calculated by multiplying quantity (from orders) with profit_per_unit (from products, using the RELATED() function).
 returning_customer_flag:  Used a CALCULATE() and COUNTROWS() combination to determine if a customer ID appeared more than once in the orders table.

-3. Data Analysis and Visualization (Excel):
+**3. Data Analysis and Visualization (Excel):**
-Inserted a pivot table into a new worksheet.
+ - Inserted a pivot table into a new worksheet.
-Created a profit heatmap:
+ - Created a profit heatmap:

 Placed coffee_type and roast_type in the rows.
 Placed profit in the values.